jpaulm/gofbp/README.md

 - sender.go
 - writetoconsole.go
 - writetoconsNL.go   (same, but written as a non-looper)

+"subnets" folder:
-- subnet1.go   (this is a subnet, which can be treated as a component - we need to refine the packaging)
+- subnet1.go   (this is a subnet, i.e. a "network" with "sticky" connections - this can be treated as a component)

-io folder:
+"io" folder:
 - readfile.go
 - writefile.go